Learning Objectives Repository - Sysadmin

 3. Confirm the action.

-• Deleting items in a published subject prompts a confirmation due to course impact.
+• Deleting items in a published subject triggers a confirmation prompt due to the potential impact on courses.

-Objective: Insert local/site/school learning objectives into a course.
+Objective: Insert local/site/school learning objectives into a course (teacher-side).

 1. Open the course.